openvinotoolkit/openvino/docs/OV_Runtime_UG/Integrate_with_customer_application.md

 For details on how to build a model in OpenVINO™ Runtime, see the [Build a Model in OpenVINO™ Runtime](@ref build_model) section.

+OpenVINO™ Runtime allows to use tensor names or indexes to work wit model inputs/outpus.
+To get model input/output ports you can use `ov::Model::input()` or `ov::Model::output()` respectively.

+OpenVINO™ Runtime model representation uses special classes to work with model data types and shapes.
+For data types the `ov::element::Type` is used.

 #### Shapes representation

 OpenVINO™ Runtime provides two types for shape representation: